Anders Thomsen (footballer)

-Anders Christian Thomsen (born 29 July 1995) is a retired Danish footballer who played as a midfielder and current assistant coach of OKS.
+Anders Christian Thomsen (born 29 July 1995) is a Danish retired footballer who played as a midfielder and current assistant coach of OKS.

 Youth career

 Thomsen started playing football at Fjordager IF, before moving to FC Fyn where he already at the age of 16, was playing on the under-19 team.
 Thomsen played several games for the youth national teams of Denmark at a young age, and was in April 2010 (at the age of 15) tested by Blackburn Rovers together with two other youth players from FC Fyn.

 Thomsen joined OB at the age of 16 from FC Fyn, and started playing with the under-19 squad.

 Club career

 OB

 At the age of 19, Thomsen got promoted to Odense Boldklub's first team squad in March 2014 and also signed a full time contract senior contract with OB.

 Thomsen got his debut for OB on 18 May 2014.
 Thomsen started on the bench, but replaced Martin Spelmann in the 92nd minute in a 2—3 defeat against FC Copenhagen in the Danish Superliga.

 Thomsen signed a new one-year contract with OB on 6 June 2015.